AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

     This regular frequency of updates aims at getting the latest and greatest in your hands, keeping your environment secure and improving your experience with our product.
 This is the reason why we believe it is critical that you run the most recent version of Adobe Campaign.

-    Please reach out to the Customer Care team to have your environment upgraded.
+    Please reach out to Adobe Customer Care team to have your environment upgraded.

 1. How can I connect to Campaign v8?